harness/developer-hub/docs/chaos-engineering/api-reference/hce-onboarding-api.md

 ## Install the onboard HCE AWS

-Onboard HCE AWS offers pre-compiled binaries that are available for download on our [releases page](https://github.com/harness/onboard_hce_aws/releases).
+Onboard HCE AWS offers pre-compiled binaries that are available for download based on the operating system and its variants.

 To install, follow these steps.
 1. Download the appropriate binary for your platform from the **Assets** section.